dilgunas20033/smart-traffic-backend/README.md

 - ML training cadence

 ## License / Usage
 Internal academic project (FGCU) using public transportation data.
-Respect FDOT terms of use when calling APIs.
+Respect data provider terms of use for any added feeds.